mosmn/Notes/sections/theo/os/overview.md

 These computers were very expensive, so it was important to make sure that the processor was being used as efficiently as possible.
 Therefore the use of a software call Monitor was introduced.

 - user no longer had direct access to processor
-- A computer operator(a middle man) recives the job from the user batches it and and place them on an input device.
+- A computer operator(a middle man) recives the job from the user, batches it and and place them on an input device.
 - program branches back to the monitor when finished

 Monitor POV:
 - controls sequence of jobs
-- "Residen" Monitor: runs in the main memory
+- "Residen" Monitor is a software that runs in the memory
 - reads in job and gives control
 - job returns control to monitor when finished

+layout of the monitor:
 ![monitor](/imgs/monitor.png)
+When a job (a task or program) is submitted to the computer, the monitor reads it in and gives control to the job.
+Once the job is finished, it returns control back to the monitor.
+The monitor then manages the next step in the process, such as reading in the next job or returning the output to the user.
+The resident monitor is a specific type of monitor that is always present in the computer's memory, as opposed to being loaded from an external source.

+Processor POV:
+- it executes instructions from memory containing the monitor unitil it encounters an ending/error condition.
+- Job Control Language (JCL), Special type of programming language used to provide instructions to the monitor.

+Hardware features:
+- Memory Protection for monitor, the user program does not alter the monitor.
+- Timer, prevent a job from monopolizing/ hogging the system.
+- Privileged Instructions, instructions that can only be executed by the monitor.
+- interrupt, gives OS more flerixibility.